How to Apply

 - Writing sample

-- TOEFL,IELTS or DUOLINGO scores for applicants whose native language is not English.
+- TOEFL,IELTS or DUOLINGO scores for international applicants

-For frequently asked questions about linguistics graduate programs visit our FAQ page.
+For frequently asked questions about linguistics graduate programs see the bottom of this page.

-PhD students are strongly encouraged, but not required, to have a joint appointment in an allied department.
-These departments include computer science, philosophy, biomedical engineering, and brain and cognitive sciences, but we are open to other types of collaborations which might include diverse fields such as anthropology or music theory at Eastman.
-These interests should be addressed in the applicant's personal statement.
+Many of our students have benefited from engaging in interdisciplinary work with other departments at the University of Rochester.
+These departments include computer science, philosophy, biomedical engineering, and brain and cognitive sciences, and might include diverse fields such as anthropology or music theory at the Eastman School of Music.
+These interests may be addressed in the applicant's personal statement.

 1. Statement of purpose

-Your statement of purpose should be a clear, readable narrative that contains information relevant to your UR linguistics graduate program application.
+Your statement of purpose should be a clear, readable narrative that contains information relevant to your Linguistics graduate program application.
 Statements are best kept to approximately 500-600 words.
-It should address why a degree in linguistics will further your professional and academic goals.
+It should address why a degree in Linguistics will further your professional and academic goals.
 If you feel there are areas in your application that deserve explanation, address them concisely in your statement.
 Do not repeat information found elsewhere in your application.

 2. Letters of recommendation